Sirkeci: Accommodation

 4th Vakıf Han (today the Legacy Ottoman Hotel) designed by Mimar Kemaleddin Bey (left) and Deutsche Orientbank (also known as Germania Han, today the Orientbank Hotel) designed by August Jasmund (right) in Sirkeci, Istanbul.

 In recent years, Sirkeci has become one of the major hotel neighborhoods in the historical peninsula of Istanbul.
 With its unique location between the Beyoğlu district and Sultanahmet quarter, Sirkeci hosts many hotels with reasonable pricing options and availability.

 Transportation

 Famous for its railway station which was the eastern terminus of the Orient Express, Sirkeci remains one of the main travel hubs for Istanbul, connecting suburban train, tram and ferry systems.
 The Sirkeci Station of the Turkish State Railways is the terminating node of the European railway network leading into Istanbul from Bucharest, Romania.

 Sirkeci is a station on the Marmaray railway line running between Gebze and Halkalı, and connecting the European and Asian sides of Istanbul via a tunnel under the Bosphorus.

-The Grand Post Office in Sirkeci was designed by Vedat Tek in the Turkish neoclassical style of the early 20th century.
+The Grand Post Office in Sirkeci, designed by Vedat Tek in the Turkish neoclassical style of the early 20th century.